 A) Yes, if you wish to purchase the three items used in the ritual process down the track, they are available to buy from Gorzeeki Wildeyes.

 Have a friend help

 You will still need to complete all the steps of the quest until you have the one titled “Dreadsteed of Xoroth”, which is the one that requires you to enter Dire Maul and summon the spirit.
-Once you have this step, you can enter the instance with the other Warlock who has the items, clear you way to the summoning spot and have them place the bell, wheel and candle.
+Once you have this step, you can enter the instance with the other warlock who has the items, clear your way to the summoning spot and have them place the bell, wheel, and candle.
 Once the fight is over and the spirit is ready, you can talk to it and complete your quest!

-Little history – When the quest was originally implemented, there was a lot of confusion if the reusable components were bugged.
-On the 4/23/2005 Fangtooth made the following post on the official Warlock forums.
+A little history: when the quest was originally implemented, there was a lot of confusion if the reusable components were bugged.
+On the 4/23/2005 Fangtooth made the following post on the official warlock forums.

 Warlock Epic Mount Quest Walkthrough

-Note: Just to confuse people, there is also an Altar of Storms in the Blasted lands, this is not the altar you seek.
+Note: Just to clarify, there is also an Altar of Storms in the Blasted Lands.
+This is not the altar you seek.

 Rage of Blood (Step 1)

 After you locate and speak to Mor’zul, you are given the next step in the quest chain which is Rage of Blood.
 The dreadsteeds dwell on another world, on the fiery Plains of Xoroth, and to bind one of those famed beasts you must invoke powerful glyphs.
 Mor’zul can scribe the glyphs on a parchment for you, but first he will need a special ink, and it seems as if the blood of Raging Owl Beasts will do the trick.